 A Further Look at Elevating Your DE&I Program

-Understand, that no matter where you are in your DE&I journey, the activation of the program is the key!
+Understand that no matter where you are in your DE&I journey, the activation of the program is the key!

 Things to Consider:

-Next, let us further examine why your DE&I can not be effective as a “one and done” program.
-True successful DE&I programs are, indeed, ongoing.
-So, to not be overwhelmed by your overall greater DE&I goals, it is necessary to look at your organization’s DE&I program more so as an ongoing journey, so to speak, with stages or phases.
+Next, let us examine why your DE&I can not be effective as a “one and done” program.
+Actual successful DE&I programs are, indeed, ongoing.
+So, to not be overwhelmed by your overall more significant DE&I goals, it is necessary to look at your organization’s DE&I program more so as an ongoing journey, so to speak, with stages or phases.
 This is what we refer to as a “DE&I Maturity Model.”
-Looking at it this way makes your program more approachable, and less overwhelming, and also measurable.
-From this journey based perspective, a defined understanding of where an organization is going is critical in order in order for team members, to be motivated to follow along with the journey.
-Having inclusive conversations about the importance of having a strong DE&I culture is to your organization, with everyone, not just those that look different from you, establish the organization’s position in the journey.
-Stage 1 of your organization’s Maturity Model should be setting the tone for what the DE&I Program IS and what it means to the organization, and the greater success of a diverse and positive workforce.
+Looking at it this way makes your program more approachable, less overwhelming, and measurable.
+From this journey-based perspective, a defined understanding of where an organization is going is critical for team members to be motivated to follow along with the journey.
+Inclusive conversations about the importance of having a robust DE&I culture in your organization, with everyone, not just those who look different from you, establish the organization’s position in the journey.
+Stage 1 of your organization’s Maturity Model should set the tone for what the DE&I Program is, what it means to the organization, and the tremendous success of a diverse and positive workforce.

 To review stages of an organization’s Maturity Model in greater depth, from this scope:

-Applicable Practices: They have prepared a DE&I statement.
+- Applicable Practices: They have prepared a DE&I statement.

-Maturity Point: Ridding of Deficient Programs.
+- Maturity Point: Ridding of Deficient Programs.

-Current Mindset of the Organization: An organization has begun its DE&I activities.
+- Current Mindset of the Organization: An organization has begun its DE&I activities.

-Applicable Practices: Establishing Internal Policy.
+- Stage 3: applicable Practices: Establishing Internal Policy.

-Maturity Point: Establishing Baseline practices.
+- Maturity Point: Establishing Baseline practices.

-Applicable Practices: Implementing Procedures.
+- Applicable Practices: Implementing Procedures.

-Maturity Point: Establishing best practices.
+- Maturity Point: Establishing best practices.

-Current Mindset of the Organization: An organization has a well-built DE&I program
+- Current Mindset of the Organization: An organization has a well-built DE&I program

-Maturity Point: Implementing better practices.
+- Maturity Point: Implementing better practices.

-Current Mindset of the Organization: An organization maintains a solid DE&I best practices program
+- Current Mindset of the Organization: An organization maintains a solid DE&I best practices program

-Applicable Practices: Leadership Evaluations and External Reporting,
+- Applicable Practices: Leadership Evaluations and External Reporting,

-Maturity Point: Leading those practices.
+- Maturity Point: Leading those practices.

 Remember the following based on any DE&I Maturity Model: